-When more people start using online services, websites and web apps can get really busy.
+When more people start using online services, websites and web apps can get very busy.
 This can make things slow or even stop working.
-A cool solution that many people are starting to use is something called virtual queuing systems, like “Queue-it”.
+A common solution that many website owners are starting to use is something called virtual queuing systems, like “Queue-it”.
 In this article, we’ll talk about what Queue-it is, why people use it, and think about if it’s okay to try and skip it.

 Also see: How to Access High Traffic and Very Busy Websites